6pages/datomic-utils/README.md

 ## Questions

-### Datomic's transactor has feature.
+### Datomic's transactor has many features.
 Does it handle X?

 Probably not, but augmenting the library is open for discussion.
 Some already considered directions are: